JakeMathews/recommendation-engine/README.md

 - The deliverables state the project should be a working spring boot project, spent way too much time on that in my opinion.
 - Deliverable also wanted a postman collection, but I didn't have time to write one.
+- Definitely would have liked to have written more tests, and accomplish all the deliverables/strech-goals, but I overestimated what I could do in just 4 hours.